 Thursday Partly cloudy.
 Medium (60%) chance of showers in the east, slight (30%) chance elsewhere.
 The chance of a thunderstorm with possible heavy falls in the south.
 Light winds.

 Friday Partly cloudy.
 High (70%) chance of showers, most likely in the late morning and afternoon.
 The chance of a thunderstorm from the late morning.
 Winds N/NE 15 to 25 km/h turning W/NW 25 to 35 km/h during the morning then becoming light in the evening.

 Saturday Partly cloudy.
 High (70%) chance of showers.
 The chance of a thunderstorm.
 Light winds becoming NW/SW 15 to 25 km/h in the morning then tending SE/SW 15 to 20 km/h in the late afternoon.

-Monday Cloudy.
-Medium (50%) chance of showers in the morning and afternoon.
+Sunday Partly cloudy.
+Medium (50%) chance of showers in the north in the morning and afternoon.
+Near zero chance of rain elsewhere.
 The chance of a thunderstorm in the morning and afternoon.
-Winds N/NW 25 to 35 km/h turning W during the morning then decreasing to 15 to 25 km/h during the evening.
+Winds E/NE 15 to 25 km/h.

 Maranoa Weather Forecasts